-- 1. During the first two years of study, deficiency courses indicated in the conditional admission are not approved or are approved with a grade point average lower than 3.0. - 2.
-He/She is placed on probation three times. - 3.
+- 1. During the first two years of study, deficiency courses indicated in the conditional admission are not successfully completed with a GPA lower than 3.0. - 2.
+Placed on probation three times. - 3.
 Fails for the second time any of the required degree examinations. - 4.
-Fails to satisfy all requirements for a Master's degree within six academic years after being admitted. - Fails to satisfy all requirements for a doctoral degree within ten academic years if admitted with a bachelor's degree, or within eight academic years if admitted with a Master's degree.
+Fails to satisfy all requirements for a master's degree within six academic years after being admitted. - 5.
+Fails to satisfy all requirements for a doctoral degree within ten academic years if admitted with a bachelor's degree, or within eight academic years if admitted with a master's degree.